Rebar: US sizes

 US/Imperial bar sizes give the diameter in units of 1/8 in for bar sizes #2 through #8, so that #8 = 8/8 inch = 1 in diameter.

 There are no fractional bar sizes in this system.
 The "#" symbol indicates the number sign, and thus "#6" is read as "number six".
 The use of the "#" sign is customary for US sizes, but "No." is sometimes used instead.
-Within the trades rebar is known by a shorthand utilizing the bar diameter as descriptor, such as "four-bar" for bar that is four-eighths (or one-half) of an inch.
+Within the trades, rebar is known by a shorthand utilizing the bar diameter as descriptor, such as "four-bar" for bar that is four-eighths (or one-half) of an inch.

 The cross-sectional area of a bar, as given by πr², works out to (bar size/9.027)², which is approximated as (bar size/9)² square inches.
 For example, the area of #8 bar is (8/9)² = 0.79 square inches.

 Bar sizes larger than #8 follow the 1/8-inch rule imperfectly and skip sizes #12–13, and #15–17 due to historical convention.
-In early concrete construction bars of one inch and larger were only available in square sections, and when large format deformed round bars became available around 1957, the industry manufactured them to provide the cross-sectional area equivalent of standard square bar sizes that were formerly used.
-The diameter of the equivalent large format round shape is rounded to the nearest 1/8 inch to provide the bar size.
+In early concrete construction bars of one inch and larger were available only in square sections, and when large-format deformed round bars became available around 1957, the industry manufactured them to provide the cross-sectional area equivalent of standard square bar sizes that were formerly used.
+The diameter of the equivalent large-format round shape is rounded to the nearest 1/8 inch to provide the bar size.
 For example, #9 bar has a cross section of 1.00 in2, and therefore a diameter of 1.128 in. #10, #11, #14, and #18 sizes correspond to 11/8 inch, 11/4, 11/2, and 2-inch square bars, respectively.

 Sizes smaller than #3 are no longer recognized as standard sizes.
 These are most commonly manufactured as plain round undeformed rod steel but can be made with deformations.
 Sizes smaller than #3 are typically referred to as "wire" products and not "bar" and specified by either their nominal diameter or wire gage number. #2 bars are often informally called "pencil rod" as they are about the same size as a pencil.

 When US/Imperial sized rebar are used in projects with metric units, the equivalent metric size is typically specified as the nominal diameter rounded to the nearest millimeter.
 These are not considered standard metric sizes, and thus is often referred to as a soft conversion or the "soft metric" size.
 The US/Imperial bar size system recognizes the use of true metric bar sizes (No. 10, 12, 16, 20, 25, 28, 32, 36, 40, 50 and 60 specifically) which indicates the nominal bar diameter in millimeters, as an "alternate size" specification.
 Substituting a true metric size for a US/Imperial size is called a hard conversion, and sometimes results in the use of a physically different sized bar.